-I wish that a lot of the elements in this book had been explored more, especially the magic.
+I wish that a lot of the elements in The Secret Ingredient of Wishes had been explored more, especially the magic.
 Half of the town of Nowhere, NC – which reminded me remarkably of the college town I lived in for four years of Cullowhee – had some sort of magical ability, but there was never any discussion of how the abilities worked, or where they came from.
 Rachel had no clue how to control hers, and she never did learn how to.

-The storyline about Mary Beth and her sister really came out of nowhere for me, and didn’t really cause any conflict in the story, so it felt shoved into the novel.
+The storyline about Mary Beth and her sister really came out of nowhere for me, and didn’t really cause any conflict in the Secret Ingredient of Wishes, so it felt shoved into the novel.
 My largest issue was that the ending was incredibly abrupt.
 I kept clicking the next button trying to continue, but there was nothing there, which left me more than a little upset.

 I think this book had good elements, but I never fell in love with it, unfortunately, so I can only rate it three stars.
 It released on September 6, so if it sounds like something you’d enjoy, go grab a copy from your local bookstore or Indiebound!